Real time roadworks information

 Highway inspections repairs and maintenance

 Under the Highways Act 1980 each highway authority has a duty to maintain the council’s adopted road and footway network.
-In South Gloucestershire we do this by proactively surveying and inspecting the network.
-The frequency and type of inspection (driven, walked, cycled) is determined by the road’s usage and classification.
-The busiest routes across South Gloucestershire, such as major A roads and town centres are inspected once a month.
+In South Gloucestershire we do this by proactively surveying and inspecting our roads and footpaths.
+How often we inspect each road or footpath is determined by its classification (for instance an A or B road) and how busy it is.
+The busiest routes across South Gloucestershire, such as major A roads and town centres, are inspected once a month.
 Other routes are inspected on a quarterly, six-monthly or annual basis.